FabriceSalvaire/wikijs-fork/README.md

 >
 > **BUT ANY USEFUL PR IS WELCOME OR TALK ABOUT MAINTAINING V2**

+> [!NOTE]
+> This repository contains custom modifications, so the Git log does not necessary contains clean commits.

 # Changelog vs V2

 ## Package Upgrades